-- -? prints a list of command line options and a synopsis of each. - -v prints the version of sc_pinger and exits. - -D causes sc_pinger to detach and become a daemon. - -a infile specifies the name of the input file which consists of a sequence of IPv4 and IPv6 addresses, one per line.
+- -? prints a list of command line options and a synopsis of each. - -D causes sc_pinger to detach and become a daemon. - -a infile specifies the name of the input file which consists of a sequence of IPv4 and IPv6 addresses, one per line.